Skip to main content

 View larger map

 Plymouth is a city in Devon with a population of 264,200 (ONS Census 2021).
 Plymouth's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Plymouth is PL1.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,272 kWh per year (1068 kWh/kWp).
-Devon ranks #2 in the UK for solar yield, making Plymouth an excellent location for solar panels.
+Devon ranks #2 in the UK for solar yield, which puts Plymouth among the better places in the country to fit panels.

 Save on Electricity Bills